Come discover the languages taught at Barnard, including new offerings in Chinese, Korean, Italian, and American Sign Language!

 You may drop a summer session B class from your schedule as late as August 4, but you will be responsible for tuition and fees.

-This information is also available on the CU Summer Session website
+This information is also available on the CU Summer Session website.

 Can I take my summer class for PDF grading?

-If, knowing all that, you still want to take a Columbia summer class p/d/f, the deadline to change your grading option for Summer A courses is June 23.
+In theory, yes, but because Columbia summer courses are considered transfer credit, you will only be able to transfer your Columbia summer courses to Barnard if you take them for a letter grade and earn at least a C-.If, knowing all that, you still want to take a Columbia summer class p/d/f, the deadline to change your grading option for Summer A courses is June 23.
 For Summer B courses it is August 4.
 For Summer X courses it is July 21.

 I want to drop all of my summer classes (even if all=1); how do I do that?